How the future of voice search will directly affect brand’s and businesses.

 While long-tail keywords are vital in optimising voice search, there are other factors of equal importance which will also aid your endeavour to top the search results.
 Continuing the theme of language, using natural language as opposed to succinct keywords that perform well in desktop SEO is also a tip that will give your business an edge.
 Keeping phrases short and simple will also produce positive results with SEO.

-Writing with semantic search rather than focussing on keywords also encourages traffic to your site.
+Writing with semantic search rather than focusing on keywords also encourages traffic to your site.
 Using blocks of content can be useful if featured snippets are used in search engines.
 Snippets are a summary answer from the web which usually encourages a consumer to click on the article.
 Another method of optimisation is Schema Markup.
-This is essentially structured data that integrates your webpages, helping search engines understand what your website is about.
+This is essentially structured data that integrates your web pages, helping search engines understand what your website is about.

 Voice search is on the rise.
 With over 58% of consumers relying on voice search to supply them with information about local businesses, it has become important to restructure your SEO to consider this technology.
 With the rapid growth in digital voice technology with programs like Alexa and Google Home, your product and business can come into a home with the opening of a mouth.
+Businesses should recognise the importance of voice search for their future business strategies.
 Investing in this voice search optimisation is proven to improve brand awareness and eventual revenue.